vincnardelli/epidsampler/README.md

 <img src="../dev/img/animation.gif" align="center" width="100%" />

 ## Installation
-The package is work in progress so it is not available in the CRAN.
+The package is work in progress and it is not available in the CRAN.
 However you can install it directly from the github repo.
 ``` r
 # The easiest way to get epidsampler is to install it from GitHub:
 # install.packages("devtools")